shopsys/shopsys/docs/storefront/gtm/objects.md

 ## GtmProductInterface

-Interface representing information about a product.
-Is extended for specific cases of products, such as listed products or cart items.
+The interface represents information about a product.
+It is extended for specific cases of products, such as listed products or cart items.

 ```ts
 export type GtmProductInterface = {